 How to Use the GROWTH Function in Google Sheets

-The GROWTH function is most useful when data values rise/fall at increasingly higher rates.
-If the data values are increasing or decreasing at a steady rate, use the TREND or FORECAST function which uses the least squares method to forecast future values.
+The GROWTH function in Google Sheets helps you analyze historical data from your business, which can be vital for making informed decisions.
+This function is most effective when data values increase or decrease at accelerating rates.
+For data that changes at a steady rate, you should use the TREND or FORECAST function, which applies the least squares method to predict future values.

 Syntax: